SkySkimmer/lambda-rust/README.md

  - A development version of [Iris](https://gitlab.mpi-sws.org/FP/iris-coq/)

-The easiest way to install the correct versions of the dependencies is through opam.
+The easiest way to install the correct versions of the dependencies is through opam (1.2.2 or newer).
 You will need the Coq and Iris opam repositories:

     opam repo add coq-released https://coq.inria.fr/opam/released
     opam repo add iris-dev https://gitlab.mpi-sws.org/FP/opam-dev.git